Slack for LiveChat

 Next, sign in to the Slack account you’d like to integrate.
 Authorize LiveChat to access Slack.
 Then, click Connect to continue.

-2. Configure routing
+2. Configure notifications

 3. Configure settings